TRON-Bioinformatics/easyquant/README.md

 | HPRT1         | 400_793  | 0                          | 0                       | 974             | 0.98          | 126.40        | 101.0           |

+Hint: This is just an example to illustrate the design of the table.
+Results may differ.

 #### Columns in output file